 About OnePlus 7 Pro - Review, Specs + more With the OnePlus 7 Pro, the Chinese manufacturer has finally launched its new flagship in stunning XL format.
 Thanks to powerful hardware, huge OLED display and innovative camera technology, it offers you a lot of comfort in everyday life.
 But it comes at a BIG price, and is it worth paying?
+The 7 range has become somewhat confusing of late - there is now the slightly newer OnePlus 7T and 7T Pro, but OnePlus are continuing to sell the regular 7 and 7 Pro.
+It really comes down to personal choice.
 This model is also available in 5G - compare deals here.
 Huge OLED, impressive frame rate The OnePlus 7 Pro already impresses us with its stunning case in a range of colours, but with a length of 16.2cm and a weight of 206g, it is certainly not one of the compact lightweights.
 The focus is instead on a comfortable viewing and reading experience of the premium class.
 The large OLED display is no less than 6.67 inches tall, has an aspect ratio of 19.5: 9 and a Quad HD + resolution.
 Thus, you have the best conditions for high-resolution video streams in HDR10 + as confirmed by this reviewer.
 Also, according to our tests, the display impresses with an extremely sharp and detailed picture.
 A special feature is the shortened frame rate of 90 hertz.
 As a result, the picture remains visibly quieter for fast-moving subjects and scrolling.
 Another innovation is that the display does not need a notch for the selfie camera.
 In this way, the display remains symmetrical according to this review, and wins not only plus points for games and videos optically in size.
 48 megapixel main camera To make this possible, OnePlus have embossed the camera from the display surface.
 Instead, the 16-megapixel front camera snaps out of the case above the display as soon as you activate the Selfie mode.
 To mitigate damage, fall protection is installed.
 In the event of an accidental fall, the camera will automatically retract before the housing bounces off the ground.
 The main camera has also been upgraded compared to the predecessor models.
 Now 3 camera modules are used: The main sensor dissolves a total of 48 megapixels and is visually and electronically image stabilized.
 The second camera works with 8 megapixels and 3x optical zoom.
 Much like the high-end camera smartphones from Samsung and Huawei, the OnePlus 7 Pro features an ultra-wide-angle camera with an image angle of 117 °.
 Solid picture quality, wide-angle weaknesses According to the manufacturer, cameras on board do take decent pictures, however, it does not come close to the results of the camera quality from Huawei, Samsung and Apple.
 This review describes the photos as sharp and balanced with natural, restrained colors.
 The wide-angle shots are sometimes a bit blurry and have colour fringes.
 The telephoto optics in turn makes the testers according to sharp images with always slight noise.
 The night mode has also been improved compared to the predecessor model OnePlus 6T.
 If you can do without the wide-angle lens, the stronger telephoto and the retractable selfie camera, you will find a good alternative in the regular OnePlus 7.
 Nice design, pleasant feel The front design with the drawn in the metal frame display edge is similar to, inter alia, Samsung.
 The back is already designed individually.
 With the iridescent color scheme and the matte 3D Gorilla glass, the surface looks very aestheti.
 According to our reviewer, the device feels velvety, even against fingerprints it should be relatively insensitive.
 Unfortunately the case is not IP certified so be very careful around water - this could be disastrous, but there is some protection against dust and splash water.
 Top performance, very good battery life Let's go under the bonnet.
 It has a powerful Snapdragon 855 processor, which makes the OnePlus 7 Pro one of the fastest smartphones currently.
 Thanks to the upto 12 GB of main memory and the fast UFS 3.0 device memory, even the most graphically complex games should run smoothly.
 However, the internal memory cannot be extended by Micro SD cards.
 Instead, there is the option of dual SIM card operation.
 The running time of the large 4000 mAh battery is absolutely suitable for everyday use.
 In the tests we did, enough capacity for intensive use for about 13 hours.
 Charging with the quick charger is also pretty rapid, as you would expect the battery is charged after half an hour to about 60 percent.
 By contrast - as with the regular non-5G version, the OnePlus 7 - no wireless charging is possible.
 Furthermore, you also have to do without a jack for headphones.
 The oneCOMPARE verdict The OnePlus 7 Pro attracts a lot of attention with its matte finish, excellent display and pop-up camera, and it's 5G capabilities in the more expensive model.
-Worthy not note also is the fast performance, which offers enough reserves even for complex applications.
+Worthy to note also is the fast performance, which offers enough reserves even for complex applications.
 The main camera takes good pictures without claiming too much - but then it isn't really meant for that, anyway.
 As with the 5G version of the OnePlus 7, the lack of IP certification, the missing headphone jack socket and the absence of wireless charging are among the handful of weaker points.
 Overall it's a great phone and arguably one of the best.
 OnePlus 7 Pro Price UK There are 2 prices: OnePlus 7 Pro - £499 OnePlus 7 Pro 5G - £699 The main problem is the price of the 5G model at launch - but of course this will come down.
 Chinese manufacturers struggle to often compete at this kind of price point.
 The OnePlus 7 Pro costs £499 in the UK, the monthly contract price is also going to be about £35 a month on a 18 month term.
 The non-5G model costs about £200 less as you can see, and this would be the one we opt for, given that 5G is still very much an "early adopter" thing and the premium is not really worth paying unless you're lucky enough to live in a 5G zone.